Sebanisu/ToolsLibrary/README.md

 My tests are wrote using [ut](https://github.com/boost-ext/ut).
 This is a neat library.
 It doesn't require the use of macros.

 1. `tl/input.hpp`
-    * This struct takes a std::span, or a std::istream.
+    * This struct wraps around a `std::span`, or a `std::istream`.
 This lets you output to a trivial types, or contiguous ranges of trivial types.
 2. `tl/read.hpp`
     * This file contains free functions that use `input` to read from files.
 3. `tl/concepts.hpp`